SkinnyRat/Visual-Positioning/README.md

 # Benchmark-ImageNet
-Benchmarking tests on the CIFAR-10 model for the 32x32 ImageNet dataset using TensorFlow. <br /> Caffe2 was not used here, while CNTK is being considered for future benchmarks.
+Benchmarking tests on the CIFAR model for the 32x32 ImageNet dataset using TensorFlow. <br /> Caffe2 was not used here, while CNTK is being considered for future benchmarks.

 ### ImageNet and CIFAR10
-The CIFAR-10 model consists of 2x convolution+pooling+normalization layers and 2x fully-connected layers. <br />
+The CIFAR model contains 2x convolution+pooling+normalization layers and 2x fully-connected layers. <br />
-The ImageNet dataset contains 1.28 million training images in 1000 categories.<br />
-The ResNet-50/101/152 models are not used for this set of benchmarking tests.
+The ImageNet dataset contains 1.28 million training images in 1000 categories. <br /> The ResNet-50/101/152 models are also being considered for future benchmarks.

 ### Workflow used here
-Training was performed using SGD with 64 images per batch over 1,000,000 iterations per GPU. <br /> Training was performed on 1 GPU and then repeated on 2 GPUs. <br /> Accuracy was evaluated against 64 images per batch over 1000 iterations on the CPU. <br /> Predictions were then tested against single PNG images downloaded from the Web.
+Training was performed using SGD with 64 images per batch over 1,000,000 iterations per GPU. <br /> Training was performed on 1 GPU and then repeated on 2 GPUs. <br /> Accuracy was evaluated against 64 images per batch over 1,000 iterations on the CPU. <br /> Predictions were then tested against single PNG images downloaded from the Web.
 <hr />